mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 as their clawed toes can find footholds.

-Auwoils use their large hind legs to almost fly over the ground, being capable of horizontal leaps of six metres in rapid succession.
+Auwoils use their large hind legs to almost fly over the ground, being capable of horizontal leaps of six meters in rapid succession.
 This quick gait compensates for their small size, allowing them to nearly outrun an average adult Aslan.